paralune/paralune-site/content/page/mythic-ocean.md

 ## Release Date

-Development is well under way, but our release date is currently TBA.
+We're planning to release in 2019, but our official release date is TBA.

 ## Social

 [Twitter](https://twitter.com/ParaluneGames)

 [Youtube](https://www.youtube.com/channel/UCVkwnM-fd8gv5Fsx7FuDA7Q)

+You can get major project updates by signing up for our [mailing list](http://eepurl.com/dnNdaf).

 Are you a member of the press, or just want to get in touch directly?
 You can contact us via [e-mail](mailto:contact@paralune.com).